 Blood Clots (cont.)

-Symptoms of a blood clot depend upon where it is located.
+the location of the blood clot.
 Many times, the clot itself may cause no symptoms until it embolizes and becomes lodged in small blood vessels at distant sites in the body.
 The effects of the lack of blood supply to an affected organ will determine the symptoms.

 - If the clot embolizes to an artery in the brain, the symptoms will be that of stroke.

-- If the artery involved supplies blood to the bowel, symptoms may includeabdominal pain and bloody bowel movements.
+- If the embolus involves an artery that supplies blood to the bowel, symptoms may include abdominal pain and bloody bowel movements.

 - In a leg or arm, the blood clot or deep venous thrombosis can act as a dam and block blood returning to the heart.
 This may cause inflammation of the vein, or thrombophlebitis.
 Common symptoms include swelling, redness or discoloration, warmth, and pain.